MonoGame/MonoGame/Documentation/articles/content/localization.md

 </ResourceFiles>
 ```

 > Note the paths are relative to the content project directory.
-In the example above the resx files are in the directory above the .mgcb prjoect file.
+In the example above the resx files are in the directory above the .mgcb project file.

 The standard **FontDescription** asset type does not support this addition.
 Change the asset type to **LocalizedFontDescription** in the Asset node at the top: